MarkusHumetus/Image_sports_classification/Readme 2.md

 ## Project Intro/Objective

-The purpose of this project is to classify images into three categories.
-All images are from 3 different sports the status of a rocket by studing the info collected by six sensors.
-The initial data set included a label of status column and six numeric columns according to the values of each sensor.
-Test data set only included the values of the six sensors.
+The purpose of this project is to classify images into three categories/sports: baseball, cricket or football.
+A small set of images are provided (221) and there is two main targets :

+1. Increased the training samples in the training set
+2. Calculate the score macro F1 of the predictions.

-This project was the challenge of the hackathon Talent Squad, which ultimately aims to select best candidates for future job proposals on the data field.
+This project was the challenge of the hackathon Talent Squad II, which ultimately aims to select best candidates for future job proposals on the data field.

 ## Methodology

+1 -> Check initial images and to homogenize image formats.
+2 -> Wep scrapping of new images for each sport to increase the training set.
+3 -> Validate new images: content and size.
+4 -> Split images to 3 squared images with no aspect ratio distortion.
+5 -> Generation of arrays with images at the proper size and lists with labelling (testing/validation array included) 6 -> Create different Convolutional Neural Network/CNN: the simplest one, with augmented images, adding an initial pretained model.
+7- > Training and validation
+save models
+8 -> Prediction with the best CNN
+Final predictions
+- Image distorted
+- squared images average
+- squared img maximum
+9 -> Save predictions
+10 - > generate the requirements. txt
 1. Inferential Statistics.
 2. Exploratory Data Analysis.
 3. Screening classification by machine Learning.